 While still incorporating social justice education, the iDialogues curriculum has been re-imagined to increase elements of intercultural competence.
 Students who participate in the iDialogues program will be able to better understand how their cultural identities influence personal experiences.
 Students will be able to synthesize skills through interactive and reflective activities that to communicate across differences.

-Applications will be open in January 3rd, 2022 on AnchorLink!
-The deadline to apply is January 24th!
+Applications will be open August 15, 2022 on AnchorLink!
+The deadline has been extended!
+Apply by September 7th!

 - Be in good standing with Vanderbilt University.

 - Be a full-time student (at least 12 credit hours/semester).